cosmos/ibc/spec/client/Rollup-Integration-guide.md

 // optimistic rollup fraud proof
 // the misbehaviour must be associated with a height on the rollup function checkForMisbehaviour(clientMessage: ClientMessage) {
-    // unmarshalling logic ommitted
+  // unmarshalling logic ommitted misbehaviour = Misbehaviour(clientMessage)
   clientId = clientMessage.clientId
-    misbehaviour = clientMessage.misbehaviour
   client = getClient(clientId)
   // if the rollup has a settlement layer, we can delegate the fraud proof game to the settlement layer
-    // and simply verify with the settlement client that fraud has been proven for the given misbehaviour
+  // and simply verify with the settlement client that fraud has been proven for the given misbehaviour if client.settlementLayer == nil {
-    //
-    if client.settlementLayer == nil {
     // fraud prover here is a contract so the same rollup client implementation may
     // be initiated with different fraud prover contracts for each
     // different state machine
     fraudProverContract = getFraudProver(clientId)
     fraudProverContract.verifyFraudProof(misbehaviour)
   } else {
     // in order to use a settlement client some sentinel value signifying submitted misbehaviour
     // must be stored at a specific path for the given rollup and height
     // so that the client can prove that the settlement client did in fact successfully prove misbehaviour
     // for the given rollup at the given height misbehavingHeight = getHeight(misbehaviour)
     settlementClient = getClient(clientId.settlementLayer)
     misbehaviourPath = getMisbehaviourPath(clientId, misbehavingHeight)
     settlementClient.verifyMembership(misbehaviour.proofHeight, 0, 0, misbehaviour.proof, misbehaviourPath, MISBEHAVIOUR_SUCCESS_VALUE)
   }
 }
 ```